ClojureBridgeLondon/workshop-content-gitbook/simple-values/keywords.md

 <hr />

 > #### Hint::
-> Keywords should make more sense when we start looking at the `map` data structure in Clojure
+> Keywords should make more sense when as we start looking at the `map` data structure in Clojure